CLINICAL RESEARCH COMM SPECIALIST II

 - Strong communication and interpersonal skills, including a good command of the English language.

 - Ability to take initiative and work independently.

 - Ability to establish and maintain effective working relationships with coworkers, managers and clients.

 - Strong software and computer skills, including proficient use of MS Word, WordPress, and Adobe Acrobat; SnagIt experience preferred.

 Regular / Temporary

 Education and Experience: bachelor's degree in English, journalism, communications or related field; BS in life sciences; or equivalent education and experience.
-Experience working in a clinical setting, pharmaceutical, biotech, or contract research organization is a plus.

 Duke University is an Affirmative Action/Equal Opportunity Employer committed to providing employment opportunity without regard to an individual's age, color, disability, genetic information, gender, gender expression, gender identity, national origin, race, religion, sexual orientation, or veteran status.
 Essential Physical Job Functions: Certain jobs at Duke University and Duke University Health System may include essential job functions that require specific physical and/or mental abilities.
 Additional information and provision for requests for reasonable accommodation will be provided by each hiring department.

 Auto req ID